-Years ago when I started getting serious about my health, a group of top-level CrossFit athletes decided to I’ll never forget what my coach said one night at CrossFit when he decided to take the regular class before going home.
+Years ago when I started getting serious about my health, a group of top-level CrossFit athletes decided to join my gym.

 I wanted to think that he looked the way he did because of his genes.
-Lemme tell you, after a few years of weighing your food, counting your macros, and working out for 2+ hours a day, your body will be 🔥🔥🔥🔥🔥
+(Lemme tell you, after a few years of weighing your food, counting your macros, and working out for 2+ hours a day, your body will be 🔥🔥🔥🔥🔥)1test

 The next year, I started working with Chip Heath, a 4-time New York Times bestselling author.
 He took “I work a lot” to a whole new level.

 Derek Sivers?
 He was a successful entrepreneur from the internet’s early days, who took that singular success and transformed it into a wealth of contacts, with hundreds of thousands of devoted followers on his email list.
 He knows everyone.
 When I spent time with him, he spent hours and hours answering email every day.
 Really.